MohammadKhodadad/MLGCN/readme.md

+# MLGCN
-## This repo is dedicated to MLGCN framework and is currently under review
+## The repository is dedicated to the MLGCN framework for 3D point cloud analysis and is currently under review.